btihen/btihen_dev/content/tutorials/ash_2_1/_index.md

 * **Elixir** - if you want to learn more about Elixir I recommend both [Dockyard Academy Curriculum](https://github.com/DockYard-Academy/beta_curriculum) and [Exercism](https://exercism.org/)
 * **Relationships** - `belongs_to`, `has_many`, `has_one` and `join_tables`

+PS - Big shout-out to the helpful Ash Discord community